SimonFJ20/courses/compiler/chapter_7.md

 ## Exercises

-1. \* Implement, so that `reportUseOfUndefined` searches for similar symbols, eg. using lLevenshtein distance.
+1. \* Implement, so that `reportUseOfUndefined` searches for similar symbols, eg. using Levenshtein distance.